Highly Protected Marine Areas (HPMAs)

 More information on the process for selecting HPMAs and the reasoning behind them can be found here:

-DEFRA announced on the 28th February 2023 that Allonby Bay was one of the three sites to be designated as a HPMA.
+On 28th February 2023, Defra announced that Allonby Bay was one of the three sites to be designated as a HPMA.

-It was announced on the 5th July that these designations are now in effect.
+It was announced on the 5th July 2023 that these designations had come into effect.

 Allonby Bay HPMA